 Look for passive candidates, especially for technical jobs that are hard to fill because there aren’t enough active candidates.
 Look beyond job boards and reach out to passive candidates on LinkedIn and other social media sites like Facebook and Twitter.
 Widen your search by joining social media groups or online forums where the people you want to hire tend to hang out.

 You don’t always have to start sourcing candidates from scratch if you have a talent pool.
 Build a talent pool of past candidates, unsuccessful candidates, and other candidates your team has sourced.
 Talent pools don’t necessarily have to be candidates that match your current roles, but they can often be talents that might be a good fit for future roles.

 Talent pooling will save your team time and provide a database of candidate leads to look through when new roles open up.

 Raise your brand awareness

-To attract talent, candidates need to think of your company as an employer of choice.
-Candidates often research your company online before applying for a job, and your company’s digital presence will create that first impression for them.
+To get the best candidates, a company needs to be seen as an employer of choice.
+Candidates often research your company online before applying for a job, and your company’s digital presence will be their first impression.

-Boost your brand awareness by illustrating why people should work for your company.
-Promote your website, coordinate content and social media marketing, and show off your unique company culture, perks and benefits, and employee or team spotlights.
-By raising your employer branding, candidates can read good things about your company, help draw attention, and aid your recruitment process.
+Raise brand awareness by showing why people should work for your company.
+Promote your website, coordinate your content and social media marketing, and show off your unique company culture, perks and benefits, and employee or team spotlights.
+By improving your employer brand, candidates will be able to read good things about your company, which will help draw attention and help your recruitment process.

 Keep up with recruitment trends

-Keep up with emerging recruitment trends by attending webinars, paying attention to industry publications, new technologies, and your own team’s experiences to help your company adapt to recruitment changes.
+Keep up with new trends in recruitment by going to webinars and paying attention to industry publications, new technologies, and the experiences of your own team.
+This will help your company adapt to changes in recruitment.

 A lot of effort goes into developing a winning recruitment process.
 By following these tips, you’ll be on your way to finding the best people for the job.
 If you’d like to know more about recruitment, contact us.